WordPress/WordPress-Documentation-Style-Guide/docs/8-word-list/s.md

 Initialism for *Secure Shell*.
 Use uppercase.

-It's OK to use lowercase in developer documentation, such as commands.
+It's OK to use lowercase in developer documentation, such as protocols or commands.

 For more information about spelling out abbreviations, see [Abbreviations](https://make.wordpress.org/docs/style-guide/language-grammar/abbreviations/).